 If you know that your lunch rush ends at around 2:03 pm each day, then you know you need to keep staff on until 2:15 pm.
 And, combined with information on when, on average, your dinner rush starts, you know when to schedule shifts.
-This cuts down on your labour costs when sales are low but also ensures you’re adequately staffed during the rush.
+This cuts down on your labor costs when sales are low but also ensures you’re adequately staffed during the rush.

 If you find that you aren’t able to cut staff, you can use that information to try and bring in more customers at the right times.
 If you’re overwhelmed from 5 pm to 7 pm, but slow from 8 pm to 9 pm, you can run a happy hour promotion to bring people in.